System-Engineering-Group-9/system-engineering-group-9.github.io/docs/systemDesign.md

 ---

 ## Section 3 - System Flow

-1. **Teacher UI Initialization**
    The system starts with the Teacher UI, a React web application that allows teachers to configure and launch the game.
 The teacher logs into the dashboard, where they can manage game configurations, upload quiz questions, and customize the game environment.
+Then students will be able to join the game room create by teacher to start playing.

-2. **Quiz Question Generation**
+1. **Quiz Question Generation**
    The teacher can generate quiz questions through two methods:
    - **Method 1:** Uploading a JSON spreadsheet containing predefined quiz questions.
    - **Method 2:** Using AI-based object recognition, where images are processed with `detection.py` to detect objects.
 The detected objects are then converted into prompts for `questionGenerator.py`, which dynamically generates quiz questions.

-3. **Themed Image Creation**
+2. **Themed Image Creation**
    The teacher can create themed background images and quiz images using `dreamShaper.py`.
 By providing a text prompt, the system generates visuals that align with the desired theme.
 The teacher then configures various game settings such as age group, theme, difficulty level, and game mode.

-4. **Game Launch**
+3. **Game Launch**
    The teacher starts the game by creating a unique room code, which students use to join.
 Students enter the room code on the Student Board Game, customize their characters in **Scene: CharacterSelect**, and enter **Scene: BoardScene**.
 Players roll dice to move across the board, answer quiz questions, and collect points.
 The game progresses until a winner is determined based on accumulated points.

 ---